Exercising strengthens your immune system

 Less receptive to infections

-By being physically active according to a exercise recipe in individualized intensity, duration and frequency can increase your protections against various infections for all ages.
+By being physically active according to an exercise recipe with individualized intensity, duration and frequency, you can increase your protections against various infections at all ages.

-This is becomes more important with age and anyone with reduced physical activity.
-Studies have shown that the association between physical activity and protection against URTI (urgent respiratory tract infection) in persons 66-84 years, had the highest level of protection, when associated with a specific level of physical activity.
-Read more about how you can strengthen your immune system
+This becomes more important with age and for anyone with reduced physical activity.
+Studies have shown that the association between physical activity and protection against URTI (urgent respiratory tract infection) in 66-84 year-olds people had the highest level of protection when associated with a specific level of physical activity.
+Read more about how you can strengthen your immune system.